engrit-illinois/Report-AMTStatus/README.md

 ### -OUDN
 Optional string.
-The OU distinguished name of the OU to limit the computername search to.
+The distinguished name of the OU to limit the computername search to.
 Default is `"OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu"`.
 Only relevant if using `-Computers`.